stm605/control-repo/README.md

 http://docs.puppetlabs.com/pe/latest/install_basic.html

-Be sure to run `puppet agent -t` which completes the puppet enterprise installation.
+Be sure to run `sudo puppet agent -t` which completes the puppet enterprise installation.

 ### Get the control-repo deployed on your master